Bowl: Communal bowl

 In many cultures, food and drink are shared in a communal bowl or cup.
 In Mali, the name of the town of Bandiagara ([bɑ̃djaɡaʁa]) refers to the communal bowl meals are served in.
 The name translates roughly to "large eating bowl."
 In Zimbabwe, sadza is traditionally eaten from a communal bowl, a tradition that is still maintained by some families, mainly in rural areas.
-It is generally eaten with the right hand without the aid of cutlery and often rolled into a ball before being dipped into a variety of condiments such as sauce/gravy, sour milk, or stewed vegetables.
 Lakh is a popular boiled porridge made with rolled millet flour pellets (araw/arraw) typically topped at serving with sweetened fermented milk.
 It is usually served in a communal bowl or platter in Senegal.

 In China, it is considered rude and unhygienic for a diner to use his or her own chopsticks to pick up food from communal bowls and plates when such utensils are present.
-Other potentially rude behaviors with chopsticks include playing with them, separating them in any way (such as holding one in each hand), piercing food with them, or standing them vertically in a plate of food.
-(The latter is especially rude, evoking images of incense or joss sticks used ceremoniously at funerals.)

 In some cultures, the communal bowl has a set of social strictures, as evidenced by the Spanish idiom, "¿Cuándo hemos comido en el mismo plato?"
 (English: When have we eaten from the same dish?).